-NAME AGE DIRECTOR SINCE PRINCIPAL OCCUPATION AND BACKGROUND Mark J. Schwab 71 2008 Mr. Schwab is former Area President of Gallagher Insurance, Davenport, Iowa division.
+Mr. Schwab is former Area President of Gallagher Insurance, Davenport, Iowa division.
 He is a graduate of the University of Iowa and has taught insurance at St. Ambrose University.
 He started his career as a field claims adjuster and later was a commercial liability and workers compensation claims supervisor.
 After six years in claims, he became a Commercial Property and Casualty Agent, a position he held in conjunction with his management responsibilities for thirty-seven years.
-Mr. Schwab holds the Chartered Property and Casualty Underwriter and Associate in Risk Management designations.
+Mr. Schwab holds the CPCU and Associate in Risk Management designations.
 He has served as president of the Quad City Chapter of CPCU, Quad Cities Claims Association, Quad Cities Insurance Education Council, and Independent Insurance Agents of Scott County Iowa.
 Mr. Schwab was the 2003 to 2005 board chair for United Way of the Quad-Cities.
-Through Mr. Schwab's experience in the insurance industry, he has dealt with a wide range of issues including risk management, agency relationships and strategic planning.
+Through Mr. Schwab's experience in the insurance industry, he has dealt with a wide range of issues including risk management, agency relationships, and strategic planning.
 This experience was significant in the decision to appoint him as a member of the Board of Directors.
-Arron K. Sutherland 52 2007 Mr. Sutherland is Chief Executive Officer of the Company.
-He has served as the CEO since 2010 and formerly as Chief Financial Officer from 2006 to 2010.
-Mr. Sutherland has more than 20 years' experience in the insurance and finance industry and holds a CPA and CPCU designation.
-Prior to joining ICC, he was employed for more than 15 years in the accounting field including ten years of P&C experience with Frankenmuth Financial Group.
-Mr. Sutherland received his B.A. in Accounting from Michigan State University and his M.B.A. from Saginaw State University.
-Mr. Sutherland's educational background and broad range of leadership experience in various aspects of our business and industry generally, are attributes that qualify him for service as a member of our Board of Directors.